Providing Innovative and Sustainable Solutions in Energy Efficient Surface Aerators

 Comparison between Diffused Aeration & Mechanical Aeration System with Surface Aerators

 We, as an environmentalist, think that it is our duty to present to you the Techno Economical Comparison between the aeration system with aerators, suggested by us and diffused aeration system with membranes.
-We are indicating this because we have replaced the diffused aeration system at so many more places.
+We are indicating this because we have replaced diffused aeration system at so many more places.

-For any aeration system apart from oxygen transfer, mixing is also a must and what is missing in the diffused aeration system is a mixing criteria.
-In the space between two membranes there is no activity at all and hence settling of solids (MLSS) occurs, which creates septic conditions at the bottom after a couple of months working of the plant.
+For any aeration system apart from oxygen transfer, mixing is also a must and what is missing in diffused aeration system is a mixing criteria.
+In the space between two membranes there is no activity at all and hence settling of solids (MLSS) occurs, which creates septic conditions at the bottom after couple of months working of the plant.

 So you will notice that most of the diffused aeration systems installed in India are not yielding results.

 Clients who had approached us for replacement of diffused aeration system are as below :-

 - M/s.
 Gujarat Insecticides Ltd., Ankleshwar, – (Enclosure)

 - M/s.
 Dr. Reddy’s Lab., – (Enclosure)